SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In particular,
 the order you insert items into a ``Dictionary`` doesn't define the order they are iterated.
-For more on arrays and dictionaries, see :doc:`CollectionTypes`.
+For more about arrays and dictionaries, see :doc:`CollectionTypes`.

 ..
 TODO: provide some advice on how to iterate over a Dictionary in order (perhaps sorted by key), using a predicate or array sort or some kind.